SAP-samples/teched2022-DT261/README.md

 - Data Ingestion for Industry Cloud Solutions
 - SAP Fiori Launchpad

-> **Note:** You will be provided with an environment having above requirements available for the on-site SAP TechEd Hands-On Lab workshop.
+> **Note:** You will be provided with an environment having the above requirements available for the on-site SAP TechEd Hands-On Lab workshop.

 ## Exercises

-Exercises must be executed in the order below:
+The exercises must be executed in the order below:

 - [Enable SAP Intelligent Returns Management solution](exercises/ex0/README.md)
 - [Enable data integration to SAP S/4HANA via Data Ingestion for Industry Cloud](exercises/ex1/README.md)